CIS-566-Fall-2021/hw03-advanced-raymarching/README.md

 Emma Holthouser
 PennKey Emma20

 I chose to create an sdf scene based off an image of the golden gate bridge.
 I used a myraid of different sdf functions and used smooth union, or smin in my code for my front rocks and on my cables.
 The water under the bridge is animated and I used toolbox functions include, cosine, mix, and Ease in quadratic.
-I am using mix to interpolate between movement in the x and z direction and ease in quadritic for the time in order to make the transition where the motion starts smoother.
-(I implemented some features to optimize but the frame rate is still low and the animated is subtle since the water is supposed to be far under the bride) I have currently implemented soft shadows but I am using a high k value to simulate hard shadows for this assignment, but still give myself the option to edit the shadows for the next assigment.
-Also I know the back of the bridge just kind of awkwardly stops.
-I am planning on blending it more with the background sky color for the next project.
+I am using noises for the background city, the grassy hill in the front and the color on the water as well as the animation of the water.
+Worley noise is being used to add color variation to the water and it is currently being animated.
+The motion of the water is also animated with the use of perlin noise offsetting the y axis of the height field

+For optimizzation I seem to be getting a wide variety of fps depending on when I open the project.
+I am currently using bounding boxes for every major aspect of the scene, as well as a max ray depth.
+Unfortunately my scene takes up a lot of space especially on the z axis so the max z is pretty hight.
+I am also using repetition to try and improve the fps.
+I am repeating the main edge of the bridge as well as all of the bridge poles.

+I am using a lambert shader for most of the material but applied some specular highlights to the water.
+I am using fbm to add color variation to the city in the back the rock in the front and the water.
+The water, city, bridge, road, rock, and background sky are all different materials.

+The scene has a 3 point light system with the main key light in the top right of the scene with a yellow tint.
+The fill light is on the left side of the scene and is more a blue tint to fill in the shadows.
+The third rim light is more toward the back of the scene in order to add more ambient light.

 -----------
 ![](images/bridge.jpeg)